 You’re not surprised, right?
 I mean, if we’re talking must-read authors in my Anglophone corner of the world, and you’re going alphabetical, you’ve got to start with Austen.
-Despite her surprisingly small oeuvre (only six completed novels, a handful of stories and an incomplete manuscript), she has influenced English literature more than perhaps any other Regency author.
-Read my full review of Pride And Prejudice here, and/or Emma here.
+Despite her surprisingly small oeuvre (only six completed novels, a handful of stories and an incomplete manuscript), she has influenced English literature more than any other Regency author.
+Read my full reviews of Pride And Prejudice here, Sanditon here, Northanger Abbey here, and Emma here.

 B: The Brontës

 Yes, this is a bit of a cop-out, but I couldn’t possibly narrow it down to just one!
 The Brontës were the most talented literary family of the Victorian era.
 Their novels – originally published under androgynous pseudonyms – were proto-feminist women-centred works of art that blazed the trail for female writers who came after them (let’s just forget about the Brontë brother, Branwell, who preferred drinking and dirty dancing to poetry and prose).
-Read my full review of Wuthering Heights here, and/or Jane Eyre here.
+Read my full reviews of Wuthering Heights here, The Tenant Of Wildfell Hall here, and Jane Eyre here.

 C: Truman Capote

 Look, Truman Capote was hardly a stand-up guy.
-He was pretty liberal with his applications of the ol’ creative license.
+He was pretty liberal with the ol’ creative license.
 He loved blowing his own horn.
 He barely hesitated to sell out his best friends when his career needed a boost with a salacious tell-all.
-And yet, be damned if he wasn’t an incredible, imitable writer.
-He revolutionised the true crime genre, steering it away from sparse journalistic re-tellings and using the conventions of fiction to weave a story for the reader.
+And yet, be damned if he wasn’t an incredible writer.
+He revolutionised the true crime genre, steering it away from sparse journalistic re-tellings and using the conventions of fiction to weave a compelling story for the reader.
 Everything he wrote was carefully considered and expertly crafted.
 Read my full review of In Cold Blood here.